Learn how to save on auto insurance as a student, whether you're in high school, undergrad or post-grad.

 |Car Insurance Provider||Average 6-Month Premium|

 GEICO is the cheapest insurance provider for this age group if you don't qualify for USAA.
 Consider this data as a beginning point of reference when it comes to your personal policy.
-Every company will respond differently to you and your needs so it’s best to shop around as often as possible in order to find what suits you.
+Each car insurance company will respond differently to your driver profile, so it’s a good idea to compare rates often to find a policy that suits your needs.

 Another insurance savings option for students is known as telematics.
 Telematics is a technology that analyzes your driving habits and reports them back to your insurer.
 This can be used to determine your rates or possibly lead to discounts for being a safe driver.

 Telematics employs either a smartphone app or a plug-in device that monitors behaviors like your speed and hard braking as well as your overall mileage.
 Usage-based car insurance plans consider the overall amount of miles that you drive when setting your rates.
 This means that the less you drive, the more you stand to save.

 See discounts specific to younger drivers or students, along with usage-based telematics programs on offer from some top insurance companies below.